 - New construction – Residential or commercial

-- Building remodels – Additions, renovations that include structural, mechanical, plumbing, and/or electrical work
+- Building remodels – Additions, and renovations that include structural, mechanical, plumbing, and/or electrical work

 - Building use changes – New certificate of occupancy may be needed

-- Emergency utility reconnect - Electrical, gas, etc.
+- Emergency utility reconnects - Electrical, gas, etc.

 Find more information Permit FAQ

 How do I apply for a permit?

 What am I allowed to build on my property?

 The Building Permit Exemptions page has a detailed list of exterior and interior construction projects within the City of Tucson that do not require permits.
 The page also lists the types of construction that do require permits.

 If you live within a Historic Preservation Zone (HPZ), any development requires a permit and Historical Preservation Design Review.